ptx2/gymnasticon/README.md

 Config file:

-If using another bike than Flywheel or Peloton, create and adapt a gymnasticon.json file within the [boot folder](https://www.raspberrypi.org/documentation/configuration/boot_folder.md) of the SD card.
+If using a bike other than Flywheel or Peloton - create and adapt a `gymnasticon.json` file within the main folder of the SD card.
+It should end up in the same folder as `bootcode.bin`, `cmdline.txt`, `config.txt`, etc.

 The following example configures Gymnasticon to look for a Schwinn IC4 bike and to reduce its power measurement values by 8%: